-Explore your passion for ancient history, culture, language and civilisations with our exciting new major, archaeology.
-Studied as part of the Bachelor of Arts or Bachelor of Arts (Western Civilisation), this rich major will focus on Ancient Israel and its material remains including landscapes, architecture, artefacts, and people.
+Explore your passion for ancient history, culture, language and civilisations with our exciting major in Archaeology.
+Studied as part of the Bachelor of Arts or Bachelor of Arts (Western Civilisation), you can select from a wide range of units studying the people, cultures, and heritage of Indigenous Australia and the Ancient World.

 By studying archaeology, you'll develop the skills to become an archaeologist or pursue a career in higher education (in archaeology and history), heritage, museum studies, cultural management, teaching, consulting, research, and government.